shio-yaamaa/three-js-practice/README.md

 - Remove doesn't work sometimes
 - If we set the background, fog would look weird

+- Fast mouse move -> Disable camera rotation for 0.25 seconds.
+Didn't work probably because of the way to set the timer.

 # Animate sprites

 ## Use libraries with gif support

-GLGif (https://github.com/JordiRos/GLGif): The official examples doesn't work.
+GLGif (https://github.com/JordiRos/GLGif): The official examples don't work.

 SuperGif: Requires an <img> dom element.
 Shows a big animating svg image and nothing else.
   [examle](http://www.desolidstate.com/gif-canv-txtr.html)